sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 ## Overall Memory and disk management
-`dlt` buffers data in memory to speed up processing and uses the file system to pass data between the **extract** and **normalize** stages.
+`data_load_tool` buffers data in memory to speed up processing and uses the file system to pass data between the **extract** and **normalize** stages.
 You can control the size of the buffers and the size and number of the files to fine-tune memory and CPU usage.
 These settings also impact parallelism, which is explained in the next chapter.

 ### Controlling in-memory buffers
-`dlt` maintains in-memory buffers when writing intermediary files in the **extract** and **normalize** stages.
+`data_load_tool` maintains in-memory buffers when writing intermediary files in the **extract** and **normalize** stages.
 The size of the buffers is controlled by specifying the number of data items held in them.
 Data is appended to open files when the item buffer is full, after which the buffer is cleared.
 You can specify the buffer size via environment variables or in `config.toml` to be more or less granular:
 * set all buffers (both extract and normalize)
 * set extract buffers separately from normalize buffers
 * set extract buffers for a particular source or resource